stephengold/Maud/README.md

 A score view is a schematic, like a musical score, with bones arranged vertically and time (indicated by a gnomon) progressing from left to right.
-When the mouse cursor is in a score view, the following keyboard shortcuts my prove helpful:
+When the mouse cursor is in a score view, the following keyboard shortcuts may prove helpful:

  + "B" to select the bone track closest to the mouse pointer
- + "G" to grab the gnomon and drag it with the mouse pointer
+ + "G" to grab the gnomon and (if key is held down) drag it with the mouse pointer
  + "K" to select the keyframe closest to the mouse pointer

 While Maud can only edit one model at a time, the Editor Screen can split